 Everyone needs to connect to nature.
 Chonteau suggests going to different types of places to find a connection.
 Try places like the park, a lake, the beach, or whatever other landscape calls to you.
 She encourages others to sit in nature and connect with it.
 Notice the small things around you and consider how you are feeling.
 She pointed out that different terrains can invoke different emotions.

-You don’t have to make an epic trek across a mountain to connect to nature; it’s more about spending time in your normal everyday life noticing your surroundings and how they make you feel.
-These moments can help you connect to a bigger picture.
+You don’t have to make an epic trek across a mountain to connect with nature; it’s more about spending time in your normal, everyday life noticing your surroundings and how they make you feel.
+These moments can help you connect with a bigger picture.

 3. Meet everything in life with curiosity

 Be curious about everything you connect with in order to expand your knowledge of the connection.
 This can include how you connect with family, your spouse, and even everyday tasks.
-We can easily enter autopilot mode, going through the motions but not really connecting to anything in particular.
-Instead, Chonteau encourages others to approach each moment curiously which in turn keeps you mindful.
+We can easily enter autopilot mode, going through the motions but not really connecting with anything in particular.
+Instead, Chonteau encourages others to approach each moment curiously, which in turn keeps you mindful.

-Think about how this moment is different, what are the details you are experiencing, and how do you feel.
+Think about how this moment is different, what details you are experiencing, and how you feel.
 When you get out of autopilot mode, you might find really interesting aspects of your life or yourself that are worth exploring.

 4. Self-care is more about soul care than zoning out with mindless activities